 If you can think of others, let me know and I'll be happy to add them.

-Or if you're convinced we are the right lawyer for you, and ready to move forward, check out "No Hassle Hiring Process", and do everything without leaving your home or office.
+Or if you're convinced we are the right lawyer for you and are ready to move forward, check out "No Hassle Hiring Process", and do everything without leaving your home or office.